In Bruges: Critical response

-In Bruges received generally positive reviews from critics.
-Rotten Tomatoes gives the film a score of 84%, based on 210 reviews, with an average rating of 7.40/10.
+Rotten Tomatoes gave the film a score of 84%, based on 211 reviews, with an average rating of 7.60/10.
 The website's critical consensus reads: "Featuring witty dialogue and deft performances, In Bruges is an effective mix of dark comedy and crime thriller elements."
 Metacritic gives the film an average score of 67 out of 100, based on 34 critics, which indicates "generally favorable" reviews.

 Chicago Sun-Times critic Roger Ebert gave the film four out of four stars, saying "This film debut by the theater writer and director Martin McDonagh is an endlessly surprising, very dark, human comedy, with a plot that cannot be foreseen but only relished."
 Tasha Robinson of The A.V.
 Club gave the film an "A−", praising the performances of the main cast: "Farrell, having successfully made the transition from overexposed-yet-underutilized action-thriller star to one-film-a-year artiste, gets a lot to work with, and he sells it all flawlessly, moving convincingly from offhanded, prickly asshole mode to nervous young lover to disintegrating martyr," and that "then again, all the leads are perfectly cast, and they help turn a light farce with thriller overtones into something deeper and sweeter."
 About the film itself, she added: "When it's funny, it's hilarious; when it's serious, it's powerful; and either way, it's an endless pleasant surprise."
 Claudia Puig of USA Today gave the film three and a half stars out of four and praised the two leads, stating that "Brendan Gleeson is brilliant as Ken … along with his partner in crime, Ray, played by Colin Farrell in probably his best performance."
 About the film, she added that it's "sharply written, superbly acted, funny and even occasionally touching."
 Damon Wise of Empire magazine gave the film four out of five stars, writing that "with In Bruges, the British gangster movie gets a Croydon facelift.
 It may not be new, but it's a wonderfully fresh take on a familiar genre: fucked-up, far-out and very, very funny."